CleverRaven/Cataclysm-DDA/doc/MARTIALART_JSON.md

   "stun_dur": 2,              // Duration that target is stunned for
   "down_dur": 2,              // Duration that target is downed for
-  "side_switch": true,        // Technique moves the target behind user "disarms": true,            // This technique can disarm the opponent, triggers only against armed NPCs or monsters with the "WIELDED_WEAPON" flag
-  "take_weapon": true,        // Technique will disarm and equip target's weapon if hands are free "grab_break": true,         // This technique may break a grab against the user "aoe": "spin",              // This technique has an area-of-effect; doesn't work against solo targets
+  "side_switch": true,        // Technique moves the target behind user "disarms": true,            // This technique can disarm the opponent "take_weapon": true,        // Technique will disarm and equip target's weapon if hands are free "grab_break": true,         // This technique may break a grab against the user "aoe": "spin",              // This technique has an area-of-effect; doesn't work against solo targets